HeRCLab/herc-file-formats/doc/tnx_format.md

 instant in time.

-A TNX parameterization is a table where keys are node IDs (which **must** be valid node IDs occurring within the topology definition), are tables, which may have any of the keys listed below.
-If a key is present, it **must** conform to it's description in this list.
+A TNX parameterization is a table where keys are node IDs (which **must** be valid node IDs occurring within the topology definition), and values are tables, which may have any of the keys listed below.
+If a key is present, it **must** conform to its description in this list.
 Operations **may** require that specific parameters be defined for their corresponding node.
-Users **may** define custom keys, but **should** prefix them with `x:` to avoid name collision.
+Users **may** define custom keys, but **should** prefix them with `x:` to avoid name collisions.
 It is guaranteed that the TNX spec will never explicitly define a key prefixed with the characters `x:`.